 Here are the answers to our most frequently asked questions.
-This information applies to all the campervans on Quirky Campers.
-For campervan specific information go to the Campervans page.
+This information applies to all the campervans listed with us for hire.
+For campervan specific information go to the Hire a Campervan page.
 If your question isn’t answered here, please get in touch.
 For full details of the terms and conditions of hire please see our Booking Conditions.

 Prices vary by campervan, booking length and season.
 Click the ‘BOOK NOW’ button to get an instant quote for your preferred dates and campervan.
 The price displayed is the nightly rate for today, which may vary from the nightly rate you are quoted because your preferred dates may be in a different season to today.
-Seasons are split into four categories; Low, Low-mid, Mid and High.
+Seasons are split into four categories; Low, Low-Mid, Mid and High.
 The season calendar defines which dates fall into which season.

 We occasionally have special offers, which are available to those on our mailing list and our facebook page.
 Minimum booking length is three nights in our larger vans and two nights for our compact vans.